Do you like yogurt?

 And no, it’s not just a craving for yogurt.
 I’ve tried eating yogurt by itself and that doesn’t do the trick – it has to be the monstrous creation of mine that are yogurt concoctions with all of its additions and topping glory.

-a day several days where I ate a yogurt concoction for almost every meal.
+There was a day several days where I ate a yogurt concoction for almost every meal.
 Like a few days ago… I ate it for every single meal.
 Every.
 Single.
 Meal.
 What the hell?
 That’s not right.
 That’s not healthy!
 But I couldn’t help myself.
 With the thought in my mind that it’s healthy and full of protein (yay) I tended to omit the fact that it is also full of sugar.
 Granted, I use plain nonfat yogurt (lowest sugar) and low sugar cereals as additions but still.
 Plus I highly doubt eating dairy this much is any good.

 So I figured out at first it was just the yogurt’s fault.
 But then whenever I would vow myself to not eat yogurt I would come up with alternate ways to create my concoctions.
 I would use kefir.
 I would use frozen banana protein soft serve instead of the yogurt.
 It would come close but it wouldn’t exactly hit the spot.
 But it was close.